nswaswaJim/oahuv1/pages/updates.md

 ## Updates

+This is brand new!!!

-Recent changes on top:
+Most recent changes on top.

 30 May:  Google Maps!!!
-Embedded Google Map feature into Tantalus Lookout - Puu Ualakaa State Park, AKA Roundtop Ride page.
+Embedded Google Map feature into new page, Tantalus Lookout - Puu Ualakaa State Park, AKA Roundtop Ride page.
 Map is zoomable, expandable, and includes some Google features.

 Will add to most upcoming posts, and a few of the older ones.